Yesterday, when I left school, I wanted to live in a world without people in it for just a little while.

 “Yes,” he said, “but I saw you on the train.
 I sat across from you.
 I saw you get up and leave your bag.”

 And then I could see him clearly.
 Red Adidas track suit.
 Zirconias in his ears.
 Dangling headphones.
 Stiff, gelled hair.
-The last person in the world I’d wanted to be looking at while I made my way downtown.
+Exactly the kind of young person I hadn’t wanted to be looking at while I made my way downtown.

 “Reza,” I said.
 “Thank you.
 You have made me very happy.”